About the project

 - Automated threat hunting technology based on AI and semantic modeling for predicting and detecting sophisticated adversarial attacks taking into consideration all phases of the cyber kill chain holistically and not in isolation.

 - Methods for cyberthreat information sharing based on computational trust and blockchain technologies.

 - The first interoperable orchestration language for cyber operations with the purpose of enabling machine-to-machine communication in a coordinated manner where decision making can be part of an automated incident response.

 - A knowledge base of geopolitical information sources.
 CyberHunt recognizes the importance of coupling geopolitical intelligence with cyberthreat intelligence for aiding the understanding of cyberwarfare patterns and reducing uncertainty in attack attribution.

-The project is funded for 4 years by the IKTPLUSS program of the Norwegian Research Council during 2020 - 2024.
+The project is funded for 4 years by the IKTPLUSS program of the Research Council of Norway during 2020 - 2024.